-This instructional arrangement/setting code is used for a student who is provided special education and related services in a setting other than general education for less than 50% of the student's school day, with the exception of a student who receives only speech therapy and one or more related services.
+This instructional arrangement/setting code is used for a student who is provided special education and related services in a setting other than general education for less than 50% of the student's school day.
 19 T.A.C. §89.63 (c)(5).